aldominasi/phone-locker-mapping-backend/README.md

 `DEVELOPMENT=X` insert this variable in case the database is without authentication and accept the connections from any origin

+At the first time the software creates the administrator user with the following credentials. email = admin@admin.com and password = Cambiami1

 # Installation
 This project requires the installation of NodeJS, Npm and MongoDB